 The best coffees in Da Nang include:

-• Egg Coffee – created in Hanoi, egg coffee is a delicious treat.
-Again, it’s phin coffee, this time topped with a whisked mixture of egg, condensed milk, cinnamon and other ingredients.
-While you can find this in Da Nang, in my opinion it’s not as delicious as it is in Hanoi.
+- Egg Coffee – it’s phin coffee, this time topped with a whisked mixture of egg, condensed milk, cinnamon and other ingredients.

 The Best Cafes in Da Nang

 These are the cafes I loved for relaxing during my time in Da Nang, whether for having the best coffee in Da Nang, their matcha lattes or even their tea!
-Among the many cafes in this growing city, these are the ones that I either went to again and again to relax, or that offer something unique (like a corgi).
+While none were quite as picturesque as the coffee I got from a local coffee boat while floating along the Mekong in south Vietnam, these are the ones that I either went to again and again to relax, or that offer something unique (like a corgi).

 Golo Cafe, in the central An Thuong area, has (in my opinion) the best salt coffee in Da Nang.
 Like all good salt coffee, it comes with a spoon so you don’t miss a drop of the salt cream.
 Beyond the delicious coffee, Golo is a great place to sit, with the smaller traditional Vietnamese chairs out front and a range of tables further inside.
 It also has a gorgeous koi pond and does excellent pastries.